 - Pairing with broccoli and brown rice increases nutritional value of the meal

-Health Benefits and Nutritional Value of Salmon
+Health Benefits and Nutritional Value

 Salmon is one of the healthiest choices you can make for consuming fish.
 Brimming with omega-3 fatty acids, its nutritional value is far superior to most other fish.
 However, depending on you choice of farm-raised or wild salmon, nutritional value is debatable.
 This is primarily due to environmental differences between the two.